TOP

 Finding the solution

-Gabrielle needs a centralized, filterable database with multiple entry-points to search from, and comprehensive provider details in a single view—eliminating extra research and guiding her efficiently toward a decision.
+Gabrielle needs a centralized, filterable database with multiple entry points and comprehensive provider details in a single view, reducing extra research and helping her move efficiently toward a decision.
 She needs to be given as much information as possible without overwhelming her, and the ability to filter down that information.

 We ideated as a team to discuss various solutions, and worked with Nurture leadership to assess the feasibility of these solutions.
 Our project funding came from grant money, so we need to be mindful of the cost of any features we implemented.
 The MVP needed to be impactful but feasible, to encourage further support.